-This technique, and all strums are techniques, is useful for adding variety and a greater sense of rhythm to your chord progressions.
+Having a muted strum as well as other strum techniques mastered, will help you to gain a greater sense of rhythm in your chord progressions.
 It can also be used for single note melodies or bass lines.

 How To Play The Muted Strum